Introduction

 Compile time error: A static readonly field cannot be assigned to (except in a static constructor or a variable initializer).

-field cannot be assigned to (except in a static
+readonly field except in a constructor.static readonly field cannot be assigned to (except in a static constructor or a variable initializer).Lab3

 Program